 Many people think pressure is created by the pump.
-But lets think about this.
+But this is not actually the case.

 So what resists flow?
-Hoses or pipes that are too small resist flow.
+For starters, hoses or pipes that are too small resist flow.

 Elbows in the pipe will also cause more resistance, creating more pressure near the pump.

-In hydraulics, resistance to flow mainly occurs as hydraulic fluid tries to flow through heavily loaded actuators.
+A far greater source of resistance to flow occurs as hydraulic fluid tries to flow through heavily loaded actuators.

 A heavily loaded actuator could be a hydraulic motor trying to move a heavy material along a conveyor belt in a mine, or a cylinder trying to lift the boom on a crane.